andresmitre/Study-of-Spontaneous-and-Acted-Learn-Related-Emotions-Through-FER-and-GSR/README.md

 Fall 2018

-The present work is paper developed for [11th Workshop on Intelligent Learning Environments, (WILE 2018)](https://nube.iie.org.mx/WILE2018/wile_2018.htm) held in collaboration with [MICAI](http://www.micai.org/) and the support of the Thematic Network on Applied Computational Intelligence, RedICA, of [CONACyT](https://en.wikipedia.org/wiki/Consejo_Nacional_de_Ciencia_y_Tecnolog%C3%ADa_(Mexico) October 22nd -23rd, 2018, [Guadalajara, México](https://en.wikipedia.org/wiki/Guadalajara).
+The present work is a paper developed for [11th Workshop on Intelligent Learning Environments, (WILE 2018)](https://nube.iie.org.mx/WILE2018/wile_2018.htm) held in collaboration with [MICAI](http://www.micai.org/) and the support of the Thematic Network on Applied Computational Intelligence, RedICA, of [CONACyT](https://en.wikipedia.org/wiki/Consejo_Nacional_de_Ciencia_y_Tecnolog%C3%ADa_(Mexico)) October 22nd -23rd, 2018, [Guadalajara, México](https://en.wikipedia.org/wiki/Guadalajara).

 <!-- The present work is part of an Undergraduate thesis for B.E. in Telecommunications, OS and Electronics in [Autonomous University of Sinaloa (in Spanish: Universidad Autónoma de Sinaloa, UAS)](http://web.uas.edu.mx/web/ingles/index.php) in Sinaloa, México.
 The work was developed in [Center for Research in Mathematics (CIMAT)](http://www.cimat.mx/en)